 Name Column Properties Description StatusSign String (8) Specifies the status of the KPI, when using the Status kind.
 Enter one of the following: Up, Down, Neutral.
-The status displays as a colored circle with a positive, neutral, or negative indicator: Up Neutral Down • the style of the KPI If the box has a bac , and red colors are of is white, S1, or blackground color, then dicator uses the sam ank (transparent).
-In the status circle Style String (32) Optional.
+The status displays as a colored circle with a positive, neutral, or negative indicator: Up Neutral Down The green, orange, and red colors are only used when the style of the KPI is white, S1, or blank (transparent).
+If the box has a background color, then the status circle is white and the indicator uses the same color as the background.
+Style String (32) Optional.
 Specifies a color style to set the background color of the KPI box.
 By default, the box is transparent.
 The following Axiom color styles are supported (specify one per KPI): S1, S6, A11, A51, P5, P6, P7, P9, P10.
 You can also specify white.
 When using darker background colors, the text in the KPI automatically adjusts to white.
-Tooltip String (250) Optional.
+Tooltip String (2 String (250) Optional.
 Defines a tooltip to display when a user hovers over the button in the top right corner of the KPI box.
-This applies as follows: - the Command colued default three-dots i • KPIMenu data the MenuData colu source contains mul lays for the carat ico ltiple commands, If you are using the MenuData column and the KPIMenu data source contains one visible command, the tooltip defined for that command displays on the custom icon (instead of this tooltip).
+This applies as follows: If you are using the Command column, the tooltip displays for the default three-dots icon.
+If you are using the MenuData column and the KPIMenu data source contains multiple commands, the tooltip displays for the carat icon that opens the menu.
+If you are using the MenuData column and the KPIMenu data source contains one visible command, the tooltip defined for that command displays on the custom icon (instead of this tooltip).

-Name Column Properties Description Command String (1023) Optional.
+Name Column Properties Description Command St String (1023) Optional.
 Specifies a command to execute when the user clicks the icon in the top right corner of the KPI box.
 If you want users to be able to execute a command from the KPI box, you can use the Command column or you can use the MenuData column.
 When using Command, you can define a single command to be triggered by a three-dots icon that displays in the top right corner of the box.
 This option is intended for cases where you only need to provide access to one command, and you don't need a custom icon.
 When using MenuData, you can define one or multiple commands in a separate KPIMenu data source.
 This option is intended for cases where you need to present multiple command options to the user, or if you need to specify a custom icon for a single command.
 The valid entries for the Command column are the same that can be defined for the Command column in the KPIMenu data source.
-NumericType String (16) Specifies the numeric type of the values in the value columns (1-4): NumberCurrency • Decimal This determines the format of these values within the KPI box.
+NumericType String (16) Specifies the numeric type of the values in the value columns (1-4): NumberCurrencyDecimal This determines the format of these values within the KPI box.
 If blank, Number is assumed.
 The Numeric Type defined in the column properties for the individual value columns is not used.